Generalized scalar field cosmologies: theorems on asymptotic behavior: Theorems on Asymptotic Behavior

 The dynamics on the invariant set $z=0$, given by the reduced system \eqref{syst_FIG8}, is presented in Figure \ref{FIG8}.
-Therefore, it is confirmed the result by \cite{Giambo:2019ymx}, that for $\gamma> 2/3$, the curvature in a non-degenerated minima with zero critical value has a dominant effect on the late evolution of the universe and will eventually dominates both the perfect fluid and the scalar field.}
+Therefore, the result in \cite{Giambo:2019ymx} is verified, that is for $\gamma> 2/3$, in a non-degenerated minima with zero critical value the curvature has a dominant effect on the late evolution of the universe and will eventually dominates both the perfect fluid and the scalar field.